Hemingway: The Sun Also Rises

 Nobel Prize (1954)

 MLA is the citation style used by most disciplines in the Humanities.
-The guides below use the most recent 2008/9 standards.
+Here is my guide to the latest (2016) update of the MLA style.